PSYCHOTHERAPIST • AUTHOR • NATIONAL SPEAKER

 connection.

-Evidence-based, relationship-centered psychotherapy designed to support emotional regulation, strengthen relationships, and navigate complex life experiences.
+I provide evidence-based, relationship-centered psychotherapy to support emotional regulation, strengthen relationships, and navigate complex life experiences.

 Where you’ve seen me: